izaakrogan/docker-workshop/README.md

 `docker images`

-build and start a docker container with the name hello-docker-container, using thing image hello-docker-image:1.
+build and start a docker container with the name hello-docker-container, using the image hello-docker-image:1.
 Run in a detached state.

 `docker run --name hello-docker-container -d hello-docker-image:1`